Wondering what SEO audit is all about? Why should you audit your website? or How an SEO audit can improve your website’s performance in SERPs?

 Tools You Can Use For Auditing A Website

 You can use the following tools to audit your website:

 Semrush is a well-known SEO audit tool suitable for both small and big websites to run a check on critical SEO issues on your website and generate an easy-to-implement SEO report.

 According to their severity, all issues are categorized into three categories:

 The tool looks for over 130 various types of technical and SEO issues on your websites, such as broken links, crawling issues, pages with duplicate title tags, etc.

 If you want to audit your complete site at once, then Screaming Frog is the best choice.
-It also helps in permitting you to analyse the results in real-time and helping you boost on-page SEO.
+It also helps in permitting you to analyze the results in real-time and helps you boost on-page SEO.

 The tool reports more than 30 essential parameters, including URLs, page titles, meta descriptions, outbound links, anchor text, response time, and page headings to a spreadsheet, which can be used as a foundation for SEO suggestions.

 Ahrefs Webmaster Tools is a free, helpful SEO tool launched by Ahrefs that scans your website for more than 100 on-page and off-page SEO issues that might be harming your site’s performance in search engines.
 Additionally, the tool also gives suggestions to improve them.

 To get started, all you have to do is click on the ‘site audit,’ and it will take you to a dashboard where you can see all the SEO issues on your website.